SalimSalimi/VueJsCourse/README.md

 The event object created by the DOM is directly passed to the methods that was called by the event, we just have to pass an argument to the function created like : ```updateCoordinates: function(event)```.\
 We can pass arguments to our functions when they called by simply adding () and then pass the argument.
 Exemple:\
     ```increase(step, $event)```

-*. *_$event_ object is a reserved so we _MUST NOT_ override it, it is provided by the DOM.
+* *$event_ object is a reserved so we **MUST NOT** override it, it is provided by the DOM.
 (It's optional to use it)*.

 #### Event Modifiers
 Event modifiers can modify how an event should be triggered.
-For example, (in our span), we can stop the mouseover event triggered by _p_ by simply adding ```v-on.mousemove.stop``` on the _span_.\
+For example, (in our span), we can stop the mouseover event triggered by _p_ by simply adding ```v-on.mousemove.stop``` on the _span_.

 *AVAILABLE EVENT MODIFIERS : [Event Modifiers] (http://vuejs.org/v2/guide/events.html#Event-Modifiers)*

 #### Key Event Modifiers
 Key event modifiers are event triggered from key input from the user.
 To do so, we can use the example of an input, when a user tape space or enter, we will show an alert.
-The event that we should listen is: ```v-on:keyup.enter.space```.\
+The event that we should listen is: ```v-on:keyup.enter.space```.

 *AVAILABLE KEY MODIFIERS : [Key Modifiers] (http://vuejs.org/v2/guide/events.html#Key-Modifiers)*